charlesvngo/scheduler/README.md

 Download the server at https://github.com/charlesvngo/scheduler-api and follow the install instructions there.
 Install dependencies with `npm install`.

+Connect to the server by going to http://localhost:8000 on your browser.

 ## Running Webpack Development Server

 ```sh